KTH/camel-ladok3/README.md

 A simple manner to keep track of your position in the stream between runs is to load these from a properties file in the camel context which is updated based on the headers in the exchanges.
+This file would have to be created by some other means before the first run.

 ```
   <camelContext xmlns="http://camel.apache.org/schema/blueprint">